sethvincent/development-environments-for-beginners/manuscript/vagrant.md

 This is great if you're on a machine that runs an operating system like ChromeOS, or it's something you can't install software on for whatever reason.

-You can set up one "box" for free, and beyond that it costs money.
+You can set up one box on nitrous.io for free, and beyond that it costs money.